nardoz-dev/WINDAS/README.md

     cd mosquitto.rsmb/rsmb/src
     make
   ```
 * Create a file ```whatever_name.conf``` .
-In this case we run the RSMB as MQTT and MQTT-SN capable broker, using port 1885 for MQTT-SN and 1886 for MQTT and enabling IPv6.
+In this case we run the RSMB as MQTT and MQTT-SN capable broker, using port 1885 for MQTT-SN and 1886 for MQTT and enabling IPv6,  so we need to write this inside the whatever_name.conf file.
   ```
     # add some debug output
     trace_output protocol